-The Journal of the American Geriatrics Society (JAGS) is publishing POGOe product reviews in the Education and Training section.
+The Journal of the American Geriatrics Society (JAGS) is publishing POGOe educational materials reviews in the Education and Training section.
 We are looking for reviewers to write and submit these articles.
-The reviews should be comprehensive, discussing a series of POGOe products or comparing and contrasting a few similar products.
+The reviews should be comprehensive, discussing a series of POGOe materials or comparing and contrasting a few similar materials.
 The articles will be peer-reviewed, and can be cited on your CV.
-This can be a way to advance your career with a scholarly publication based on the work you are already doing while browsing the POGOe product library.
+This can be a way to advance your career with a scholarly publication based on the work you are already doing while browsing the POGOe library.

-- Select a series, or a couple of products from the POGOe library that peak your interest and are within their area of expertise.
+- Select a series, or a couple of educational materials from the POGOe library that peak your interest and are within their area of expertise.
 Alternatively, we could make a couple of suggestions based on the your interests.

 - Include any available data that supports the effectiveness of the teaching tool being reviewed.

 - All submissions should be sent to firstname.lastname@example.org.

 - Once your submission is received, it will be reviewed by the POGOe editorial group, who will suggest revisions if necessary.

 - After a final draft has been approved, the editorial group will submit the review on your behalf to the Education and Training section of JAGS.

 - From there on all communication will be between you and JAGS.

 A new POGOe product review has been published in the June 2012 issue of JAGS, in which Lionel Lim, Karthikeyan Kandavelou and Nabeela Khan compare two series of products addressing issues in palliative and hospice medicine.[Lim, L. S., Kandavelou, K. and Khan, N. (2012, June).
 Palliative Care Teaching in Medical Residency: A Review of Two POGOe Teaching Products.
 Journal of the American Geriatrics Society, 60, 1141-1144. doi: 10.1111/j.1532-5415.2012.03964.x]